bfeif/personal-website/content/posts/when-folklore-gives-birth-to-math-20220515.md

 Probably not.

-It's more likely that the vocabulary for counting was first present in our language, and then the Set of Natural Numbers was invented from afterward.
+It's more likely that the vocabulary for counting was first present in our language, and then the Set of Natural Numbers was invented from that collective wisdom.
 In fact, I believe that this is likely the only way that we can create new mathematical tools.
 We must first, as a collective consciousness, realize the tool in our language, and then create a mathematical formalism for it.

 ## When Folklore Gives Birth to Math
-The idea that all math is an abstraction of language has been on my mind for quite a while, but remained voiceless until something I came across in the book [Chaos](https://www.amazon.com/Chaos-Making-Science-James-Gleick/dp/0143113453) by James Gleick about the history of the discovery and invention of Chaos Theory.
+The idea, that our mathematical tools follow from our language, has been on my mind for quite a while, but remained voiceless until something I came across in the book [Chaos](https://www.amazon.com/Chaos-Making-Science-James-Gleick/dp/0143113453) by James Gleick about the history of the discovery and invention of Chaos Theory.

 ### First, a Little Bit of Chaos
-Chaos Theory is the field of math that deals with "The Butterfly Effect", that "the flap of a butterfly’s wings in Brazil \[can\] set off a tornado in Texas."[^1] Chaos Theory works to model and understand systems that are highly sensitive to initial conditions, that appear to have disordered and random behavior, but nonetheless have some emergent order in the disorder.
+Chaos Theory is the field of math that deals with sensitivity to initial conditions, aka "The Butterfly Effect", that "the flap of a butterfly’s wings in Brazil \[can\] set off a tornado in Texas."[^1] Chaos Theory works to model and understand systems that behave this way; systems that appear to have disordered and random behavior, but nonetheless have some emergent order in the disorder.
 Some examples of such systems are weather, animal populations, the famous three-body problem, prices, or even something as simple as a bicycle being pushed and let go.
 ![Hmm, we couldn't fetch the image, sorry!](https://i.redd.it/wzux1azjcob01.jpg "When Order Emerges from Disorder")

 ### For Want of a Theory
-In describing the history of Chaos Theory, James Gleick observes that:
+In describing the inception of Chaos Theory, Gleick observes that:
 > "\[Chaos Theory\] was not an altogether new notion. \[Sensitivity to initial conditions\] had a place in folklore: 'For want of a nail, the shoe was lost; For want of a shoe, the horse was lost; For want of a horse, the rider was lost; For want of a rider, the battle was lost; For want of a battle, the kingdom was lost!”

 This proverb, according to wikipedia, [can be dated back to as early as the 13th century](https://en.wikipedia.org/wiki/For_Want_of_a_Nail), even though Chaos Theory was only discovered/invented in the mid 20th century.